• Federal Court

 Federal jurisdiction

-Enforcing a Federal Circuit Court order in your state or territory
+Enforcing a Federal Circuit and Family Court order in NSW and Victoria

-When enforcing a Federal Circuit Court order in your State or Territory, you should use the applicable forms for your State or Territory to begin the enforcement process but referring to the Federal Circuit Court in the forms.
+When enforcing a Federal Circuit and Family Court order in your State or Territory, you should use the applicable forms for your State or Territory to begin the enforcement process but referring to the Federal Circuit and Family Court in the forms.

 As you have already obtained a judgment, you start the enforcement process using an interlocutory or interim application.
 There should not be a further application fee.

-Your completed State/Territory form will be accompanied by an Application in a Case and an Affidavit, which you can download from the Federal Circuit Court website.
+Your completed State/Territory form will be accompanied by an Application in a Case and an Affidavit, which you can download from the Federal Circuit and Family Court website.

 The process for each type of enforcement method canvassed above will be explained in more detail in the applicable State/ Territory factsheet: